ID3D12Device::GetResourceAllocationInfo method (d3d12.h)

 D3D12_RESOURCE_ALLOCATION_INFO GetResourceAllocationInfo( UINT visibleMask, UINT numResourceDescs, const D3D12_RESOURCE_DESC *pResourceDescs );

-For single GPU operation, set this to zero.
-If there are multiple GPU nodes, set bits to identify the nodes (the device's physical adapters).
+For single-GPU operation, set this to zero.
+If there are multiple GPU nodes, then set bits to identify the nodes (the device's physical adapters).
 Each bit in the mask corresponds to a single node.
-Refer to Multi-Adapter.
+Also see Multi-adapter systems.

 The number of resource descriptors in the pResourceDescs array.